Klimatbyran/garbo/README.md

 ### Setting up environment variables

-Make a copy of the file `.env` and name it `.env.development`.
+Make a copy of the file `.env.example` and name it `.env.development`.
 Fill it in using the instructions in the file.

 ### Installing dependencies